jisqyv/MIT/index.md

     title: At Your Service
     serviceshome:
       - title: 'Use case Benchmarking (CISO)'
-        text1: 'How does our security posture compare to other firms in the sector?'
+        text1: 'Our benchmarking platform allows firms to privately compare their security defense posture to other firms both within an industry and across the entire market by using over 100 security controls.
+SCRAM benchmarks allow firms to identify potential gaps in defensive coverage and evaluate the adoption of emerging technologies and defensive strategies.'
         text2: 'What are our stronger and weaker points relative to our peers?'